harmony-one/libunison/README.rst

 sender simply transmits the same data over and over to each recipient, where all transmission burden is placed solely on the sender.

-Unison provides a cooperative multicast mechanism, where the amount of data sent and received by each node is linear to only the size of the message and remains constant—*O*(1)–with regard to the size of the multicast group.
+``libunison`` provides a cooperative multicast mechanism, where the amount of data sent and received by each node is linear to only the size of the message and remains constant—*O*(1)–with regard to the size of the multicast group.